-- (2) An application to Court for a judicial management order in respect of any company may be made by any of the persons who, under section 351, are entitled to make an application to Court for the winding-up of a company, and section 351 in so far as it relates applications for winding-up does, with the necessary changes, apply to an application for a judicial management order. - (3) If an application for the winding-up of a company is made to Court under this Act and it appears to the Court that if the company is placed under judicial management the grounds for its winding-up may be removed and that it will become a successful concern and that the granting of a judicial management order would be just and equitable, the Court may grant that order in respect of that company.
+- winding-up of a company, and section 351 in so far as it relates applications for winding-up does, with the necessary changes, apply to an application for a judicial management order. - (3) If an application for the winding-up of a company is made to Court under this Act and it appears to the Court that if the company is placed under judicial management the grounds for its winding-up may be removed and that it will become a successful concern and that the granting of a judicial management order would be just and equitable, the Court may grant that order in respect of that company.

-Provisional judicial management order
+434. Provisional judicial management order

-- 434. (1) The Court may, on an application under section 433(2) or (3), grant a provisional judicial management order, stating the return day, or dismiss the application or make any other appropriate order. - (2) A provisional judicial management order must contain -

-- (a) directions that the company named in that order is under the management, subject to the supervision of the Court, of a provisional judicial manager appointed under section 435, and that any other person vested with the management of the company's affairs is, from the date of the making of the order, divested of the power to manage; and - (b) any other directions in relation to the management of the company, or any incidental matter incidental, including directions conferring on the provisional judicial manager the power, subject to the rights of the creditors of the company, to raise money in any way without the authority of shareholders as the Court may consider necessary, and may contain directions that while the company is under judicial management, all actions, proceedings, the execution of all writs, summonses and other processes against the company be stayed and be not proceeded with without the leave of the Court.

-(3) The Court may at any time and in any manner, on the application of the applicant, a creditor or member, the provisional judicial manager or the Master, vary the terms of an order made under this section or discharge it.
+- (1) The Court may, on an application under section 433(2) or (3), grant a provisional judicial management order, stating the return day, or dismiss the application or make any other appropriate order. - (2) A provisional judicial management order must contain - - (a) directions that the company named in that order is under the management, subject to the supervision of the Court, of a provisional judicial manager appointed under section 435, and that any other person vested with the management of the company's affairs is, from the date of the making of the order, divested of the power to manage; and - (b) any other directions in relation to the management of the company, or any incidental matter incidental, including directions conferring on the provisional judicial manager the power, subject to the rights of the creditors of the company, to raise money in any way without the authority of shareholders as the Court may consider necessary, - and may contain directions that while the company is under judicial management, all actions, proceedings, the execution of all writs, summonses and other processes against the company be stayed and be not proceeded with without the leave of the Court. - (3) The Court may at any time and in any manner, on the application of the applicant, a creditor or member, the provisional judicial manager or the Master, vary the terms of an order made under this section or discharge it.

-Custody of property and appointment of provisional judicial manager
+435. Custody of property and appointment of provisional judicial manager

-- 435. On the granting of a provisional judicial management order - - (a) all the property of the company concerned is deemed to be in the custody of the Master until a provisional judicial manager has been appointed and has assumed office; - (b) the Master must, without delay - - (i) appoint a provisional judicial manager, who must not be the auditor of the company or any person disqualified under this Act from being appointed as liquidator in a winding-up, who must give security for the proper performance of his or her duties in his or her capacity as such, which the Master may direct, and who must hold office until discharged by the Court as provided in section 438(3)(a); - (ii) convene separate meetings of the creditors, the members and debenture holders, if any, of the company for the purposes referred to in section 437.
+On the granting of a provisional judicial management order -

+- (a) all the property of the company concerned is deemed to be in the custody of the Master until a provisional judicial manager has been appointed and has assumed office; - (b) the Master must, without delay - - (i) appoint a provisional judicial manager, who must not be the auditor of the company or any person disqualified under this Act from being appointed as liquidator in a winding-up, who must give security for the proper performance of his or her duties in his or her capacity as such, which the Master may direct, and who must hold office until discharged by the Court as provided in section 438(3)(a); - (ii) convene separate meetings of the creditors, the members and debenture holders, if any, of the company for the purposes referred to in section 437.

-Duties of provisional judicial manager
+436. Duties of provisional judicial manager